April is Autism Awareness/Acceptance Month

 Children under the age of two who are suspected of having a developmental delay or developmental disability to include autism may qualify for publicly funded Early Intervention services such as Speech and Occupational Therapy under IDEA (Individuals with Disabilities Education Act).
 Children of any age may also qualify for private intensive therapy covered by private insurance and/or Medicaid.
 The first intensive therapy your child may benefit from is Applied Behavior Analysis (ABA).
 ABA is a science which combines the laws and principles of learning and behavior to build skills in the areas of communication, socialization, toileting, feeding, independence, etc. ABA can also reduce maladaptive behaviors and dangerous behaviors such as: aggression, tantrum behavior, self-injurious behavior, etc. Speech Therapy is another intervention and can assist children in the areas of speech, language, thinking, and swallowing.
 A Speech Therapist can provide nonvocal children with an alternative form of communication; assist a child in expanding their length of communication; improve articulation; assist with receptive language deficits; as well as assist with feeding issues.
 Occupational Therapy can assist children in succeeding in their daily activities such as: playing, learning, and socializing.
 An Occupational Therapist can assist children with problem solving and provide environmental modification solutions.

 Aside from early intervention and therapy, there is a lot of support for individuals diagnosed with autism and their families which are offered through government entities and private entities alike.
 Families and individuals are encouraged to get involved in educational and recreational opportunities to include: support groups for parents and siblings, recreational activities, and training/informational sessions.
 Families and individuals are encouraged to explore and apply for government assistance such as: Medicaid (FAMIS PLUS), Childrens Health Insurance Program (FAMIS), Medicaid Waivers, and private grants.
 Children with autism could qualify for government funded Early Intervention services (PEIDS and Infant Toddler Connection) as stated above as well as special education services as listed under IDEA.
 Families are encouraged to explore and utilize all options available.
-A complete guide to supports and resources in Virginia, Roadmap to Supports, as well as many other resources can be found at https://paragonautismservices.com_old/blog/.
+A complete guide to supports and resources in Virginia, Roadmap to Supports, as well as many other resources can be found at http://paragonautismservices.com_old/blog/.
 Paragon Autism Services invites families to utilize Paragon Autism Services for their knowledge, resources, free educational opportunities, and free recreational opportunities.